 Comodo Secure DNS is another DNS service which is not very popular but is very effective when it comes to security and malware blocking.

-Domain Name System DNS is an essential part of computing if you are connected any kind of network.
+Domain Name System DNS is an essential part of computing if you are connected to any kind of network.
 It’s better to use a secure DNS which can shield off Internet threats from your computer.
-Always choose a DNS service which has built-in malware blocking.
+Always choose a DNS service with built-in malware blocking.
 This will keep you safe over the Internet.

 There are several other PublicDNS but these are some of the best options available.
-You have to look what do you exactly need if you are more concerned about malicious sited and viruses then choose the DNS according to that.
-So which PublicDNS you have choose to make your Internet more secure?
+You have to look at exactly what you need if you are more concerned about malicious sites and viruses then choose DNS accordingly.
+So which PublicDNS have you chosen to make your Internet more secure?

 - How to Check Public IP Address Using Command Line In Windows 10